ConorMcGrew/MechaCar_Statistical_Analysis/README.md

 <img width="823" alt="Screen Shot 2021-06-27 at 7 07 38 PM" src="https://user-images.githubusercontent.com/80495710/123562184-09c84080-d77b-11eb-9259-ae81260cef3b.png">

-Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+- Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+- The vehicle length and ground clearance each impacted the mpg to an extent that is not likely random.
+Vehicle length had an associated p-value of 2.6 X 10^(-12), and ground clearance had an associated p-value of 5.21 X 10^(-8) (so the probably that these factors affected mpg to this extent is random is less than one in ten million).

-Is the slope of the linear model considered to be zero?
+- Is the slope of the linear model considered to be zero?
 Why or why not?
+- No, the linear model gives an overall p-value (F-Statistic) of 5.35 X 10^(-11).
+So, the slope of the linear regression is not negligible.

-Does this linear model predict mpg of MechaCar prototypes effectively?
+- Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+- Not exactly.
+If we look at the Std.
+Error of each of the coefficients, every one of them is greater than 10% of the coefficient value.
+So while the mpg is influenced by each of these factors, this linear model is not the best at predicting it.
+(If you took any one sample MPG and compared it to the MPG calculated from this linear regression, it may seem very close)

 ## Summary Statistics on Suspension Coils